unionai-oss/pandera/docs/source/pyspark_sql.rst

 ``pandera`` already offers an interface to register custom checks functions so that they're available in the :class:`~pandera.api.checks.Check` namespace.
-See :ref:`the extensions<extensions>` document for more information.
+See :ref:`the extensions document <extensions>` for more information.

-Unlike the pandas version, pyspark sql does not support lambda function inside ``check``.
+Unlike the pandera pandas API, pyspark sql does not support lambda function inside ``check``.
 It is because to implement lambda functions would mean introducing spark UDF which is expensive operation due to serialization, hence it is better to create native pyspark function.

 Note: The output of the function should be a boolean value ``True`` for passed and ``False`` for failure.
 Unlike the Pandas version which expect it to be a series of boolean values.

 .. testcode:: native_pyspark